 Something to tickle your funny bone

-If you enjoyed this letter, please take a second to “heart” it down below.
-I suspect it helps get letters onto Substack’s frontpage, and you’d be helping strangers discover Boots & Books.
-Better yet, email me a short recommendation I can share in the next newsletter.
+If you enjoyed this letter, please take a second to “heart” it down below, which I suspect will help get it onto Substack’s frontpage.

-If you know someone who would enjoy this newsletter too, tell them to subscribe at emydeewrites.substack.com.
-A personal thumbs-up from you would really make my day!
+Know someone who would enjoy this newsletter too?
+Tell them to subscribe at emydeewrites.substack.com.
+A personal recommendation would really make my day!

 Questions, thoughts, story/travel ideas